 When we look at the actual expenditures in the federal budget over the past forty years we find that it is not possible to cut a large amount from a large portion of the budget without cutting defense, Social Security, Medicare, or the programs that make up our social safety net because that's where the money is.
 The rest of the budget has already been cut to the bone since 1980, and there simply isn't enough money in the rest of the budget to make a difference even if we cut a large amount from this small portion of the budget.

-At the same time, if we were to look at the actual numbers that exist in the real world we would find there is no reason to believe we can reduce the size of the federal government by increasing our efforts to target specific instances of waste, fraud, and abuse, because there simply aren't enough specific instances of waste, fraud, and abuse in the budget that are of sufficient magnitude to make a difference in this regard.
-(See Waste, Fraud, and Abuse in the Federal Budget for an explanation as to why this is so.)
+At the same time, when we were to look at the actual numbers that exist in the real world we find there is no reason to believe we can reduce the size of the federal government by increasing our efforts to target specific instances of waste, fraud, and abuse, because there simply aren't enough specific instances of waste, fraud, and abuse in the budget that are of sufficient magnitude to make a difference in this regard.
 At best, all we can hope to do by expanding our efforts in this area is cut a small amount from a large portion of the budget, and doing this could actually cost us more to do than we can save by doing it.
-This does not mean we should ignore this problem.
+This doesn't mean we should ignore this problem.
 It only means that we should not expect to see a substantial reduction in the size of the budget as a result of our efforts to solve it.
 Those who think otherwise have a problem with arithmetic.
 Their numbers just don't add up.
 (Compare Waste, Fraud, and Abuse in the Federal Budget with Coburn Sanders, MFCU, NYT, and St Luis Fed.)

-It seems to me quite clear that these are all things the vast majority of the people want the government to provide for them.
+It seems to me quite clear that these are all things the vast majority of the people want the government to provide.
 (Pew) This does not mean the vast majority of the people expect the government to take care of their every need.
-It means the vast majority of the people realize that, in the real world, only the government can provide these kinds of economic goods in a fair, efficient, and effective way.
-These are not the kinds of economic goods that can be provided fairly, efficiently, or effectively by the private sector of the economy.
+It means the vast majority of the people realize that, in the real world, only the government can perform these kinds of economic goods in a fair, efficient, and effective way.
+These are not the kinds of economic goods that can be performed fairly, efficiently, or effectively by the private sector of the economy.
 (Amy Lindert)